evacgriffin/chess/README.md

 ## Description

 In this text-based Falcon-Hunter Console Chess game, two players take turns to make moves on a chess board in a race to capture the opponent's king.
+Players can enter powerful falcon and hunter chess pieces to defeat their opponent.
 The game is played entirely in the terminal.
-After each move, feedback and an updated view of the chess board are printed to the console.

-### Demo:

 <img src="assets/chess_intro.png" alt="Game introduction">
 <img src="assets/chess_demo1.png" alt="Demo white moves a piece" height="500">